-Most gyms, residential or commercial, have different devices to handle each part of your body.
-However, not all of them are equally effective when it comes to burning calories and getting slimmer.
+Most gyms, residential or commercial, have machines to handle each part of your body.
+However, while some of these machines are great for losing weight, not all of them are equally effective when it comes to burning calories and getting slimmer.

 Regardless of their effectiveness, you should first make sure to maintain a healthy lifestyle by having a proper diet for one.

 Rowing machines will help you to increase and maintain your muscle mass.
 They’re also super useful for increasing your body resistance and improving cardiovascular function, making them a great option for older people.

 They also burn calories rather fast, making them an excellent choice if your main aim is to reduce weight.
 They can burn up to 380 calories per 30 minutes on average for a person weighing 190 lb.